I enjoy writing about society, politics, history, and sports—and whatever else interests me.

 In January 1959, Mao visited a large steel mill in Manchuria, where he learned that large amounts of high quality steel could only be produced in large factories, not in small blast furnaces.
-But Mao did not want to dampen “the revolutionary spirit” of the peasants and he decided not to cancel the small furnace program.
+But Mao did not want to dampen “the revolutionary spirit” of the peasants, so he decided not to cancel the small furnace program.
 Later, in 1959, the program to produce steel in every village was quietly ended.
 But the damage had already been done.

 Why Did This Happen?

-A high ranking Chinese physicist told the Washington Post that the famine and deaths “were 90% the fault of Mao Zedong” Mao has been described as a megalomaniac.
-He has also been described as driven, vindictive and callous.
-When Mao was warned by a brave underling that his people were starving, Mao was reported to say “When there is not enough to eat, people starve to death.
+A high ranking Chinese physicist told the Washington Post that the famine and deaths “were 90% the fault of Mao Zedong.”
+Mao has been described as a megalomaniac.
+He has also been described as driven, vindictive, and callous.
+When Mao was warned by a brave underling that his people were starving, Mao was reported to say, “When there is not enough to eat, people starve to death.
 It is better that half the people die, so the other half can have their fill.”
 (Many of the people who had the guts to say stuff like this to him we arrested.
 Most were tortured and killed.)

 With Mao’s enormous ego, the instability of the Chinese government at the time, and an ill conceived and large economic plan, one can see why it would not work.
 Add other factors like the weather that were out of their control and you have the perfect recipe for disaster.
-Mao was interested in making China the worlds biggest Communist power and nothing else mattered.
+Mao was interested in making China the worlds biggest Communist power, and nothing else mattered.
 He was unsuccessful.
-Historians have compared Mao to Hitler and Stalin and this Famine has been compared to the Holocaust.
+Historians have compared Mao to Hitler and Stalin, and this famine has been compared to the Holocaust.